How to Stop a Barking Dog

 If you want your dog to be quiet on cue when you call him/her, you must begin by addressing the problem at the source.
 For instance, if you have a doorbell in your home, it is important to train your dog to wait for the bell before barking.
 This will reduce the intensity of the barking episodes.
 As your dog becomes accustomed to the quiet cue, you can shorten the duration of the quiet command.

-See also Products to Stop Dog Barking
+See also How to Cure a Barking Dog

 Once you have taught your dog to stay quiet on cue, the next step is to reward him/her for being quiet.
 Give him/her a treat every time it stops barking.
 Repeat the process until your dog gets used to the quiet cue.
 Make sure to reward your dog only when the behavior is consistent and after it has been quiet for at least five seconds.